Mathematical Applications Group

 Mathematical Applications Group, Inc. (a.k.a.
-MAGi or MAGi/SynthaVision) was an early computer technology company founded in 1966 by Dr. Philip Mittelman and located in Elmsford, New York, where it was evaluating nuclear radiation exposure.
-By modeling structures using combinatorial geometry mathematics and applying monte carlo radiation ray tracing techniques, the mathematicians could estimate exposures at various distances and relative locations in and around fictional structures.
-In 1972, the graphics group called MAGi/SynthaVision was formed at MAGi by Robert Goldstein.
+MAGI or MAGI/SynthaVision or MAGI Animation Studios) was an early computer technology company founded in 1966 by Dr. Philip Mittelman and located in Elmsford, New York, where it was evaluating nuclear radiation exposure.
+By modeling structures using combinatorial geometry mathematics and applying Monte Carlo radiation ray tracing techniques, the mathematicians could estimate exposures at various distances and relative locations in and around fictional structures.
+In 1972, the graphics group called MAGI/SynthaVision was formed at MAGI by Robert Goldstein.

-It was one of four companies hired to create the CG animation for the film Tron.
-MAGi was responsible for most of the CG animation in the first half of Tron, while Triple-I worked mainly on the second half of the film.
+It was one of four companies hired to create the 3-D computer animation for the 1982 film Tron.
+MAGI was responsible for most of the CGI animation in the first half of Tron, while Triple-I worked mainly on the second half of the film.
 MAGi modeled and animated the light cycles, recognizers and tanks.

 Product and legacy

-MAGi developed a software program called SynthaVision to create CG images and films.
+MAGI developed a software program called SynthaVision to create CGI images and films.
 SynthaVision was one of the first systems to implement a ray tracing algorithmic approach to hidden surface removal in rendering images.
 The software was a constructive solid geometry (CSG) system, in that the geometry was solid primitives with combinatorial operators (such as Boolean operators).

-SynthaVision's modeling method does not use polygons or wireframe meshes that most CG companies use today.
-The combination of the solid modeling and ray tracing (later to become plane firing) made it a very robust system that could generate high quality images.
+SynthaVision's modeling method does not use polygons or wireframe meshes that most CGI companies use today.
+The combination of the solid modeling and ray tracing (later to become plane firing) made it a very robust system that could generate high-quality images.

-MAGi created the world's first CG advertisement for IBM.
-It featured 3D letters that flew out of an office machine.
+MAGi created the world's first CGI advertisement for IBM, featuring 3-D letters that flew out of an office machine.

+MAGI also created a polygonal/2D test in the late 70s with Warner Bros. animator Chuck Jones, featuring the Wile E. Coyote and the Road Runner.

 History

-In 1972, MAGi/SynthaVision was started by Robert Goldstein, with Bo Gehring and Larry Elin covering the design and film/television interests, respectively.
+In 1972, MAGI/SynthaVision was started by Robert Goldstein, with Bo Gehring and Larry Elin covering the design and film/television interests, respectively.

 Two of the first television commercial applications were storyboarded by Texas artist, Gordon Blocker in 1973-4 for the Texas Commerce Bank "Flag Card" commercial and a news open for KHOU-TV (CBS) in Houston, Texas.